albatror/Updater/README.md

 # Offsets Updater - Apex L.
-Simple python script to update offset from web for Apex Legends.
+Simple python script to update offset from ini for Apex Legends.